 Here's a look at Snow White's Enchanted Wish:

 Usually, the first hour and last hour of park opening have the shortest lines.
-We hopped over to Disney California Adventure for the last two and half hours of the day and rode the six most popular rides in that time, as well as hung out with characters and ate a snack.
 You can get a lot done at the end of the day at either park!
+On nights with fireworks, the lines go down while people wait for the show.

 Character Experiences During Disneyland's Reopening